Tavares Strachan: The First Supper (Galaxy Black) (2021–2023)

+The artist’s first museum exhibition in Los Angeles and at LACMA, invites viewers into immersive multi-sensory installations.
+Each of the exhibition’s rooms presents a distinct environment, from uncanny everyday spaces to a field of rice grass populated with ceramic figures to a gallery of monumental bronze sculptures.
+Strachan is interested in what has been rendered invisible within mainstream narratives, particularly related to the Black diaspora.
+His singular artworks—across media including neon, sculpture, painting, text, music, and performance—illuminate stories through which new ideas can emerge.

-Marian Goodman
+Marian Goodman and curation

 Strachan is represented by Marian Goodman since 2020, and in that same year, the Gallery's London space presented In Plain Sight, the artist's first major UK solo show and in 2020, his The Awakening was presented at Goodman's Manhattan space.

+Strachan curated a solo exhibition for his mentor Stanley Burnside in 2022.
+The exhibition, Stanley Burnside: As Time Goes On, was presented at Galerie Perrotin in New York.

 Awards and honors

 His recognition includes a MacArthur Foundation Grant (2022), the Inaugural Allen Institute artist-in-residence (2018), LACMA Art + Technology Lab artist grant (2014), Tiffany Foundation grant (2008), Grand Arts Residency Fellowship (2007), and Alice B. Kimball fellowship (2006).
 In 2013, he represented the Bahamas at the 55th Venice Biennale.